I love you.

 So yes, I love you.

 It doesn’t mean we would necessarily “like” each other all that much.
 Maybe we’d rub each other the wrong way.
 Maybe you’d find me totally annoying.
 Or boring.
 Or weird.
 Or maybe I’d find you that way.
 Maybe if we were roommates, or partners, or family members sitting around the holiday-dinner-table, we’d drive each other nuts.

 But I still love your potential.
 Your heart.
 Your kindness, when you can be kind.

 I love that you know things I don’t, and if we had enough time, you’d likely teach some of them to me.

 I love the fact that when you close your eyes to go to sleep, you look peaceful.

 I love that you carry the pain of your life on your face, in the creases of your forehead, the saggy-ness under your eyes, the frown-lines at the corners of your mouth.

 And I love that you carry the joy of your life on your face as well, the crinkles at the corners of your eyes, the creases in your cheeks, the softness, sometimes, in your gaze.

-I love the fact that when you die, some of your last thoughts will be about the people you’ve known and cared about.
+I love the fact that when you die, many of your last thoughts will be about the people you’ve known and cared about.